Scalar-induced gravitational wave from domain wall perturbation: Introduction

+DWs are two-dimensional topological defects formed during the spontaneous breaking of a discrete symmetry.
+In the scaling regime, their energy density evolves as \(\rho_w = \sigma_{w} / t\), where \(\sigma_{w}\) denotes the wall’s surface tension.
+By contrast, the radiation energy density scales as \(\rho_{\text{rad}} = 3/(32\pi G t^2)\).
+When \(t \sim 1/(G\sigma_{w})\), DW energy density begins to dominate the universe, resulting in the longstanding DW problem.
+A standard resolution involves introducing a discrete symmetry-breaking operator to generate a bias potential.
+Annihilation of DWs commences once this potential’s energy density becomes comparable to \(\rho_w\).
+Beyond bias potentials, several mechanisms can mitigate or resolve this issue: \begin{itemize} \item[1.]
+Quantum tunneling decay: Metastable DWs may decay via quantum tunneling, as proposed in early studies~\cite{Kibble:1982dd,Preskill:1992ck}. \item[2.]
+Network disruption: Nucleation of string-bounded holes or collapse of string-bounded DW networks can fragment the structure~\cite{Dunsky:2021tih}. \item[3.]
+Temperature-dependent tension: Walls with tension decreasing at higher temperatures may melt into the plasma~\cite{Babichev:2021uvl,Babichev:2023pbf}. \item[4.]
+Embedded walls: Configurations stabilized by plasma effects despite lacking topological stability in vacuum~\cite{Schroder:2024gsi}. \end{itemize}

+If DWs persist long enough to constitute \(\sim 10\%\) of the total energy density, their dynamical evolution can imprint observable cosmological signatures~\cite{Lu:2023mcz,Gouttenoire:2023ftk,Blasi:2023sej}.
+Notably, DWs generated at the \(\sim 200\ \text{TeV}\) scale—annihilated via QCD-instanton-induced bias potentials during the QCD phase transition—provide a natural explanation for recent PTA signals, including the NANOGrav 15-year dataset~\cite{NANOGrav:2023gor} and IPTA-DR2~\cite{Antoniadis:2022pcn,Chiang:2020aui,Lu:2023mcz}.
+Recent work by Chiang, Li, and the author demonstrates that Poisson fluctuations in DW networks seed horizon-sized overdensities, enabling PBH formation when DWs contribute \(\sim 10\%\) of the energy density~\cite{Lu:2024ngi,Lu:2024szr}.
+This mechanism’s efficiency suggests that scalar perturbations sourced by DWs could similarly generate detectable GWs~\cite{Saito:2008jc,Saito:2009jt}.
+In this work, we present a detailed calculation of the scalar-induced GW spectrum from DW perturbations.
+A companion study will assess detection prospects for these GW signals in next-generation space-based interferometers.

-This work is arranged as follows.
-In section~\ref{sec:perturb}, we calculate the curvature perturbation generated by the DW.
-In section~\ref{sec:IGW}, we provide the general formulas for the GW induced by the scalar perturbation in the second order.
-Then, we calculate the induced GW spectrum from the DW perturbation in section~\ref{sec:GWfromDW}.
-Finally, we summarize our results and conclusions in section~\ref{sec:conclusions}.
-In appendix~\ref{app:DWevolution}, we provide the formulas for the evolution of the correlation length of DW.
+This work is organized as follows.
+In section~\ref{sec:perturb}, we examine the curvature perturbation generated by the DW.
+Section~\ref{sec:IGW} presents the general formulations for GW induced by scalar perturbations at second order.
+Subsequently, in section~\ref{sec:GWfromDW}, we derive the spectrum of induced GWs resulting from the DW perturbation.
+Finally, section~\ref{sec:conclusions} provides a summary of our findings and conclusions.
+Additionally, in appendix~\ref{app:splength}, we elucidate the physical significance of the separation length of the DW.
+In appendix~\ref{app:DWevolution}, we present the formulas relevant to the evolution of the correlation length of the DW.